samvera-labs/ramp/src/components/Transcript/Transcript.md

 `Transcript` component **requires** the following props;

-1. `playerID`: to enable transcript synchronization with playback for timed-text.
+- `playerID`: to enable transcript synchronization with playback for timed-text.

    **Important**: _When using with a different media player (not the IIIFPlayer), the player should have a `dataset` property called, `data-canvasindex` (starts with 0) which points to the current canvas rendered from the IIIF manfiest._
+- `manifestUrl`: URL of the Manifest used with the player pointed by the `playerID` prop. `Supplementing` annotations within the Manifest for each Canvas are parsed into a list of transcripts by the component.

-2. `transcripts`: transcript related data as an array of objects with the following props.
+- `transcripts`: transcript related data as an array of JSON objects for each Canvas in the Manifest with the following props;

    - `canvasId`: to identify transcript data associated with each Canvas in a multi-canvas IIIF Manifest used in the media player, transcript data is grouped by `canvasId` in the props
    - `items`: list of objects with `title` and `url` props for transcript data files.
 The `url` prop can point to any of the following file types;